 Still, S-E-X is a little scary.
 It’s a new thing that you’ve never done before, much like base-jumping or eating a Chinese moon-pie.
 It doesn’t mean it’s bad, it just means you don’t know what you’re doing.
 As your friendly neighborhood big-sister-type person, I feel obliged to give you some honest, direct, and helpful advice to put your first sexual experience into perspective.

 Relax.
 It Gets Better.

 Think about it: For years you’ve been told that you shouldn’t be looking at (or touching) what’s in the bathing-suit zone of another human, and then…voila!
 One day, it’s totally cool.
 It’s like going from a red light directly to a green one.
 You haven’t even had time to rev your engine.

 Virgins, give yourself a break and relax.
 You chose the right person – someone who loves you and wants you to be happy.
 Be patient with each other and recognize that it’s okay to be nervous.
 This first time is probably going to be weird, uncomfortable, and awkward.

 That’s actually a really nice way to put it.
 The truth?
 It’s likely going to suck, and you’ll end up wanting to sue every movie studio in existence for lying to you your whole life.

 Take it from me: wait before you pay that legal retaining fee.
 The next time will be better, I promise.
 And the next time, even better than that.
-Just be willing to laugh and learn together, and I guarantee the fear and suckiness will drop away.
+Just be willing to laugh and learn together, perhaps even turn on some adult video from somewhere like www.hdsexvideo.xxx (hey it works for some!) and I guarantee the fear and suckiness will drop away.
 And you don’t have to incur any messy legal fees.

 Take Some Time To Get To Know Each Other